The Song Company History

 Since 1997, the group has performed at some of the world’s most prestigious venues and has been hosted by major festivals in Europe, including the Flanders Festival, Utrecht Early Music Festival, and the Budapest Music Festival, and is equally at home singing in Nullagyne, Trangy or Barradine.

-New and innovative collaborations have taken The Song Company’s unique voice into the 21st century, most notably with choreographers Kate Champion, Martin del Amo and Shaun Parker demonstrating the transformative power of dance and voice together.
-Thirty years on, The Song Company can be seen as a pioneer in a cappella singing in Australia.
+New and innovative collaborations have taken The Song Company’s unique voice into the 21st century, most notably with choreographers Kate Champion, Martin del Amo, Shaun Parker and Thomas E.S.
+Kelly demonstrating the transformative power of dance and voice together.
+Today The Song Company can be seen as a pioneer in a cappella singing in Australia.
 No other vocal ensemble in the country matches the quality of The Song Company’s ensemble or the diversity of its repertoire.
 There are arguably few vocal ensembles anywhere in the same league.

-Taking up the baton from Roland Peelman in 2016. the award-winning British composer and conductor Antony Pitts is The Song Company's new Artistic Director.
-Antony brings with him a wide and distinctive range of programming, already recognized by Australian critics as "seriously interesting", and an approach to vocal sonority which promises exciting times ahead for the Company.
+In 2016, the international award-winning British composer and conductor Antony Pitts took over the baton from Roland Peelman as The Song Company’s Artistic Director.
+Antony’s career has taken him from the Chapel Royal at Hampton Court Palace and New College, Oxford, via the BBC, the Royal Academy of Music, performances in Amsterdam’s Concertgebouw and the Berlin Philharmonie, Antony brought with him a wide and distinctive range of programming, and has since been recognised by Australian critics as “seriously interesting”, and an approach to vocal sonority which has led to a new, distinctive sound for the Company.